Business Attorney in Shreveport, Louisiana

 What is Breach of Duty?

 The simplest definition of breach of duty is a violation or failure to perform a legal or moral duty.
 In business transactions, it is the failure to properly carry out the duties of an office, employment or fiduciary position.
-When a person agrees to perform agreed upon duties for another person or entity in good faith, it is assumed they can be trusted to carry out those responsibilities.
-Since the breach of a duty primarily occurs when a person is in a fiduciary role, fiduciary breach of duty is explained below.
+When a person agrees to perform agreed-upon duties for another person or entity in good faith, it is assumed they can be trusted to carry out those responsibilities.
+Since the breach of a duty primarily occurs when a person is in a fiduciary role, the fiduciary breach of duty is explained below.

 What is A Fiduciary Breach of Duty?

 While a general breach of duty might occur when a person has agreed to be responsible for an individual’s general well-being, such duties often involve finances.
-In the latter case, the fiduciary may manage assets and property of individuals, businesses or groups.
+In the latter case, the fiduciary may manage assets and property of individuals, businesses, or groups.
 Example roles of a fiduciary may include financial advisors, brokers, money managers, bankers, executors, accountants, board members, and corporate officers, and even a family member assigned the task of overseeing the finances of another family member.
 As well, attorneys have a fiduciary duty to their clients, doctors to their patients, directors of corporations to their shareholders.
 Also, a trustee of an estate has fiduciary obligations as does a guardian who is responsible for a dependent person.

-Simply put, a fiduciary is a person, business or organization that legally is required to perform agreed upon duties for another person or entity in good faith.
+Simply put, a fiduciary is a person, business, or organization that legally is required to perform agreed-upon duties for another person or entity in good faith.

 According to Louisiana law RS 10:3-307, “fiduciary means an agent, trustee, partner, corporate officer or director, or other representative owing a fiduciary duty with respect to an instrument.”